-This building is two storeys with a mansard roof.
+This building is two storeys with a Mansard roof.
 It is finished in horizontal wood siding.
 The second floor was a late addition mansard roof with wood shingles.
 The roofline extends over the front façade to create a front porch supported by wood posts.
 On the south façade is a one storey addition that serves as an enclosed porch and entryway.

 A detached double garage, built about 1990, is located directly north of the house.
 The garage is clad in board and batten made from rough cut planks sawn from discarded telephone poles.
-The wood was milled at a property located just north of the current Derry Road by-pass north of the Village on Second Line West.
+The mill that cut the wood was located at the lan Davidson property, just north of the current Derry Road by-pass north of the Village on Second Line West.

-- The historic association of this building as the original mill office having been moved from directly across the street and converted to a private residence - The remaining original materials including the round arch windows on the front façade
+- The historic association of this building as the original mill office having been moved from directly across the street and converted to a private residence - The remaining original materials including the round arch windows on the front façade - The size, shape and form of the original structure within the context of the current building - Its location on the lot which provides for a clear and open view of the front and side facades.

-Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B.1
+Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B